longshotlabs/simpl-schema/README.md

 *Can also be a function that returns true or false*

 By default, all keys are required.
-Set `optional: true` to change that.
+Set `optional: true` to change that for a single key.
+Otherwise pass the `requiredByDefault: false` option (in the second argument of `new SimpleSchema()`) to make all keys optional by default.

 With complex keys, it might be difficult to understand what "required" means.
 Here's a brief explanation of how requiredness is interpreted: